-Trainer may protest the scores awarded to them by judges in preliminary competition.
-Protests of this nature must be submitted via the protest form in the Trainer Portal with a \$100 protest fee within 12 hours of discipline results being marked "scoring complete".
+Trainers may protest the scores awarded to them by judges in preliminary competition.
+Protests of this nature must be submitted via the protest form in the Trainer Portal with a \$100 protest fee within 6 hours of discipline results being marked "scoring complete" for the day.
 The Chief Steward will review the scores with the applicable judges and respond to the competitor.
 If the judge decides to amend their score, the protest fee will be refunded to the competitor.